kjsp507/4180-Project-Spring-2023/README.md

 The user can turn off a remote desk lamp using either the first pushbutton or the “2” button on the Bluetooth app.
 This also sends out a notification on the users phone.

 The video linked below demonstrates these features.

+## Home Control System Code

+The code for the system can be in [main](https://github.com/kjsp507/4180-Project-Spring-2023/blob/main/main.cpp).
+Relevant libraries are also included in the repository.